 - When making online payments, only pay for items using a secure payment service—look for a URL starting with ‘https’ and a closed padlock symbol, or a payment provider such as PayPal.
 Think twice before using virtual currencies such as bitcoin—they do not have the same protections as other transaction methods so you can’t get your money back once you send it.

-- Avoid any arrangement with a stranger that asks for up-front payment via money order, wire transfer, international funds transfer, pre-loaded card or electronic currency.
+Avoid any arrangement with a stranger that asks for up-front payment via money order, wire transfer, international funds transfer, pre-loaded card or electronic currency, like Bitcoin.
 It is rare to recover money sent this way.
-Never send money or give credit card or online account details to anyone you don’t know or trust and never by email.
+Never send money or give credit card or online account details to anyone you don’t know or trust.

 If you have bought something online and there is a problem, you should first try to contact the retailer or auction service.
 There may be a legitimate reason for the problem.